May 5 in Music History: Happy birthday, Adele

 Birthday highlight:

-Today in 1988, Adele Laurie Blue Adkins was born in London, England.
-Her debut album, 19, won her a Grammy Award for Best New Artist, and subsequent releases made her the best-selling artist of the 2010s in the US.
-Her fourth and most recent album, 30, arrived in late 2021.
+Today in 1988, Adele Laurie Blue Adkins — best known mononymously as Adele — was born in London, England.
+Her debut album, 19, won her a Grammy Award for Best New Artist, and subsequent releases made her the best-selling artist of the 2010s in the United States.
+Her fourth and most recent album, 30, arrived in late 2021, and it hit No. 1 on essentially every chart.

 Also, today in: